 For short stays, I do not recommend staying in a standalone apartment.
-Everything we review in Rome has a front desk to help with directions, dinner reservations, cabs — whatever.
+Every Rome hotel we review has a front desk to help with directions, dinner reservations, cabs — whatever.
 For just a few days it’s best to have resources you can count on for help.
 The issue in Rome is finding a hotel in a wonderful location that can accommodate a family in a single configuration; add budget constraints to the equation and you’ve got a real challenge.

 I like staying in hotels where I can walk to tourist attractions, as well as an array of interesting restaurants and shops.
-For this reason, I love staying in and around the Pantheon, Piazza Navona or alternatively around the Spanish Steps.
-There are many other fantastic options; see the guest post from Papavero Rentals defining the various neighborhoods in Rome — very helpful!
+For this reason, I love staying in and around the Pantheon and Piazza Navona, or, alternatively, around the Spanish Steps.
+There are many other fantastic options; this post defines the various neighborhoods in Rome — very helpful!
 The bottom line is that for a 72-hour stay, the location of your hotel matters more than ever.
 You don’t want to waste precious time getting from A to Z. We are happy to help our clients select from options and offer perks at many of the top properties in ideal and convenient locations, reach out to us to get started.

-After stopping for a mandatory coffee at Sant’Eustachio (another benefit of this home base, a 2-minute walk from this glorious coffee experience), we hit the ground running on our first day in Rome.
-Nancy always recommends taking a hop-on hop-off bus for the first day in a city.
-As many times as I’ve been to Rome, this seemed like the best way for me to give a fresh overview to a 7-year-old.
+After stopping for a mandatory coffee at Sant’Eustachio (another benefit of this home base: it’s a 2-minute walk from this glorious coffee experience), we hit the ground running on our first day in Rome.
+Our writer Nancy Solomon always recommends taking a hop-on/hop-off bus for the first day in a city.
+As many times as I’ve been to Rome, this seemed like the best way for me to give my son an orientation.

-This was absolutely the right call as it allowed us to cover some ground fairly quickly.
+This was absolutely the right call, as it allowed us to cover some ground fairly quickly.
 The information provided in the headphones is not kid-ready, but it doesn’t really matter; we were there for the ride and visual overview.
 You can grab these buses near all the major tourist attractions in Rome.
 Alternatively, Ciao Bambino Travel Advisors can suggest any number of kid tours of Rome as part of our travel planning services.

-My one regret is not climbing the Cupola.
+My one regret is not climbing the cupola.
 With school-age kids, climbing is fantastic, as we discovered when we climbed the Duomo in Florence.
-There is a long line (again, no reservations are possible), so you need to strategize around an early morning or lunchtime arrival.
-Note, you DO need a reservation to see the Vatican Museums and Sistine Chapel.
-If you hire a walking tour guide they can do it for you, or you can do it on the web.
-I had a good experience buying tickets from Tickitaly.com (for both Florence and Rome museums).
+There is often a long line, so strategize around an early morning or lunchtime arrival.
+Note, you do need a reservation to see the Vatican Museums and Sistine Chapel.
+If you hire a tour guide, he or she can do it for you, or you can do it online.

 After fighting the crowds at a major tourist attraction, I like to loiter for the rest of the day and that’s exactly what we did.
 Rome’s neighborhoods are varied and fabulous for walking.
 In this case we wandered around Campo de’ Fiori, Piazza Navona and the Trevi Fountain.
 There are thousands of spots to eat lunch outside where the people-watching is phenomenal.
 If you are looking for a piazza to park yourself, Piazza Navona is a wonderful stopping point.
 Lined with cafes and artisans (and no cars), this is an entertaining spot to spend an afternoon.

 A formal walking tour is the best way to explore a complicated tourist attraction in a meaningful way.
-If you are choosing between a guide for the Vatican or a guide for ancient Rome, I always recommend Ancient Rome with a guide.
-The sites that comprise Ancient Rome make so much more sense with a guide — that way the guide can tell a story and kids can visualize what they are seeing.
+If you are choosing between a guide for the Vatican or a guide for ancient Rome, I always recommend hiring one for ancient Rome.
+The sites that comprise ancient Rome make so much more sense with expert insight — that way the guide can tell a story and kids can visualize the history behind what they are seeing.
 Our CB!
 Family Vacation Advisors maintain a list of hand-selected, family-friendly guides that we can book as part of our comprehensive trip planning service.

-Since the Forum is ruins, our guide carried a book showing the way it used to look — this is key for kids.
-If you have more time and want a very special experience, we went to Gladiator School for the afternoon.
+We engaged a guide for the Colosseum and Roman Forum and had an excellent experience.
+If you have more time and want a very special experience, go to Gladiator School for the afternoon.
 My son had a blast dressing up and learning moves.
 This is a huge all-family hit.